Verororo/newsmaker-md-scraper/README.md

 `python scraper.py [num_pages?]`
 in the console.

 `num_pages` is the amount of pages to scrap, including the landing page.
-Default is `30`.
-Each page contains 10 articles.
+Its default value is `30`.

-Scrapped articles would then be written to `output.json`.
+Scrapped articles are written to `output.json`.

 ## Details

-New pages are accessed dynamically via POST requests.
-This scraper simulates them by providing the same headers and payload that are used when accessing the pages from a web browser.
-Some of the fields in them used here may be unnecessary.
+NewsMaker implements pagination dynamically via POST requests.
+This scraper simulates them by providing the same headers and payload that are used when accessing the pages with a web browser.
+Some of the headers/payload fields used in the script may be unnecessary for the simulation.

-To speed up the scraping, each request is done asynchronically.
+To speed up the scraping, each request is done asynchronously.